How to Fry Sweet Plantain the Easy Way

 Therefore, they work best with sauces and stews.

-How to Fry Plantain (Step-by-Step)- How to Fry Sweet Plantain the Easy Way.
+How to Fry Plantain (Step-by-Step)- Easy Plantain Recipe ((Plantain Shapes Variations)

 First, place a dry pan on medium heat.